Want a better credit score? Where you live can have an impact on your credit score and your ability to pay off your debt.

 “There are a whole host of benefits to having a great credit score,” said Alex Miller, Founder of Upgraded Points.

 “Lower interest rates on car loans and home mortgages, better insurance coverage, the best credit cards, and even rental housing can all depend on a good score.
 Fixing a bad or even average score can be a hard job though, so a little knowledge goes a long way.

 And that is why we put together a list of the best cities to be employed, spend your money, and ultimately reduce your debt – helping your credit in the process.”

 The study started with 60 of the largest cities in the United States and then ranked them based on eight different factors: interest rates, number of financial advisors per capita, cost of living index, average credit card debt, unemployment rate, mean credit score, minimum wage, and per capita personal income.

-Each factor was assigned a scored weight based on its importance to boosting credit.
+Each factor was assigned a scored weight based on its importance in boosting credit.
 That data was converted into a score of 0 to 5, with 5 being the most favorable.
 Scores were then multiplied by their factors’ weight and added together for a total possible high score of 50.

-The Best U.S. Cities to Boost Credit Scores
+The Best U.S. Cities To Boost Credit Scores

 New York State has three cities in the top 10 rankings, but surprisingly, New York City was not among them.

 Rochester ranks third with an overall score of 36.38 and an extremely low unemployment rate of 2.3%.
 The capital city of New York, Albany, sits in the fourth spot with an overall score of 33.29.
-And Albany is the only small city to make it into the top 10 rankings with a city size of 99,224.
+And Albany is the only small city to make it into the top 10 rankings, with a city size of 99,224.